gitlabform/gitlabform/CONTRIBUTING.md

 2. `pip install pytest`

-3. Run `then py.test --ignore gitlabform/gitlabform/test` to run all tests except the integration tests (see below).
+3. Run `py.test --ignore gitlabform/gitlabform/test` to run all tests except the integration tests (see below).

 #### Running integrations tests locally or on own GitLab instance